prince-datainsights/fifa-player-data-analysis/README.md

 * Skill Metrics vs Performance: Key skills like Dribbling, Finishing, and Passing strongly influence Overall and Potential ratings.

 # Tools and Libraries I used :-
-* Python: Core programming language
+* Python: for programming language
 * Pandas: Data manipulation and analysis
 * NumPy: For Numerical computations
 * SciPy: Statistical functions and tests
-* Matplotlib/Seaborn: Data visualization
+* Matplotlib/Seaborn: for Data visualization purpose
 * Excel: For reading the input dataset